At the completion of this chapter, the reader will be able to:

 On either side of the anterolateral aspect of the foramen magnum are two ovoid projections, called occipital condyles (Fig. 23-1).
 The long axis of these paired occipital condyles is situated in a posterolateral to anteromedial orientation.
 The occipital condyles articulate with the first cervical vertebra.

-The atlas is a ring-like structure that is formed by two lateral masses, which are interconnected ...
+The atlas is a ring-like structure that is formed by two lateral masses, ...